Beating CGNAT with reverse SSH tunnels

 Access the web interface on http://172.16.3.254, set a password for the web interface.

-When you first access the web interface for your manually configured CM4 router, LuCI will ask to update the configuration to the new format (for using ‘br-lan’ instead of “option type ‘bridge'”) and using the ‘br-lan’ device instead of the manually entered ‘ifname’ in the lan section.
+The first time you access the network configuration for your manually configured CM4 router, LuCI will ask to update the configuration to the new format (for using ‘br-lan’ instead of “option type ‘bridge'”) and using the ‘br-lan’ device instead of the manually entered ‘ifname’ in the lan section.
 Allow these changes, and the GUI is ready for use.

 Configuration